-The PRISM Board manages the key change, transformation and continuous improvement programme,
+The PRISM Board (Police Response Investigation and Safeguarding Model) manages the key change, transformation and continuous improvement programme.

-This board drives change activity to ensure the delivery of predicted benefits and outcomes across both Dorset and Devon & Cornwall Forces.
+This board has continued to drive change activity through the pandemic ensuring the delivery of predicted benefits and outcomes across both Dorset and Devon & Cornwall Forces.